Hydrodynamics of pulsating active liquids: Stability analysis

 Equivalently, one may also analyze the stability of the linearized dynamics [Eq.~\eqref{eq:lin_dynamics_cycling}] by considering the {\em Floquet multipliers} defined as

 The limit cycle is linearly stable if $|{\rm Re}[g_{1,2}(q)]|<1$.
 To calculate the multipliers $g_i(q)$, we introduce the fundamental matrix ${\mathbb M}(q,t)$~\cite{Klausmeier2008} which obeys

 with the initial condition ${\mathbb M} (q,0)$ given by the identity matrix.
 Integrating Eq.~\eqref{fundamental_matrix_defn} over one period, from $t=0$ to $t=\tau$, one obtains the monodromy matrix ${\mathbb M} (q,\tau)$ that describes the evolution of the perturbation $(\rho_q,\Psi_q)$ over one period of the limit cycle.
 In practice, the multipliers $g_i$ coincide with the eigenvalues of ${\mathbb M} (q,\tau)$~\cite{Kulkarni2020}.
 In the absence of an analytical solution for $\Psi(t)$, we first integrate numerically Eq.~\eqref{dynamical-psi}, using an Euler discretization scheme, to extract $\tau$ and $\Psi(t)$ for given values of $(\beta, \epsilon)$.
-We then solve Eq.~\eqref{fundamental_matrix_defn} for a discretized range of values of $q$, which leads to determine ${\mathbb M} (q,\tau)$ and its eigenvalues $g_i(q)$ for given parameters $(\beta ,\epsilon,\alpha)$.
+We then solve Eq.~\eqref{fundamental_matrix_defn} for a discretized range of values of $q$, which leads to determine ${\mathbb M} (q,\tau)$ and its eigenvalues $g_i(q)$ for given parameters $(\beta ,\epsilon,\alpha, \bar\rho)$.

 For short-wavelength perturbations, namely sufficiently large values of $q$, the cycling state is stable.
 Indeed, the stability matrix ${\mathbb S}_{\rm C} (q,t)$ [Eq.~\eqref{eq:Sc}] is dominated by its terms proportional to $-q^2$, so that it reduces to an upper-triangular matrix, and the eigenvalues are simply given by the diagonal terms which are always negative.
 Any transition to instability can thus only occur for intermediate values of $q$.
-We report in Fig.~\ref{fig:pd-with-noise-inhomogeneous} the corresponding transition line $\beta_{\rm cy}$ from stable to unstable cycles; see black line.
-It shows a very good agreement with the numerical simulations: when $\beta_{\rm cy}<\beta<\beta_{\rm c}$, we observe that $R<1$ [Eq.~\eqref{eq:R}] and $\nu_{\rm net}>0$ [Eq.~\eqref{nu-net_defn}] which clearly points at the destabilization of the uniform cycling state.
+We report in Ref.~\cite{ASP} that the corresponding prediction for the transition line $\beta_{\rm cy}$ from stable to unstable cycles shows a very good agreement with numerical simulations.
 Snapshots in Figs.~\ref{pattern-2-fig}(g-l) show the formation and growth of domains, analogous to the spinodal scenario for the instability of arrest [Sec.~\ref{sec:stab-arr}].
 When the local density goes below a given threshold, waves start to propagate, and undergo sustained pulsation yielding stationary dynamical patterns [Sec.~\ref{sec:waves}].